|Competition: Blount-Slawson Young Artists

 strings, winds, brass, percussion and piano are eligible to

-enter in one category only.
+enter in the 2016 competition.
 Previous first place winners are

 not eligible to compete.
 The winner must be available for